Hector-Marina/AnimalMovementCourse/IntroExercise/IntroExercise.md

 ## Descriptive statistics exercises
-Please read in the data file "Indoor: example_file_name"
+Please read in the data file ./data/raw/indoor/FA_EarlyLactationGroup_20201017.txt
 ### EX1: Number of individuals
 Please test to summarise how many individuals contain in this file.